 Emeritus – one man

 Emeritae – more than one woman (a group constituting only women)

 Emeriti – more than one man or mixed group

-Because we’re trying to communicate as clearly as possible and because most readers will probably not be accountants, it’s probably best to use, if possible, a designation that parallels that of the academic year: the 2007–2008 fiscal year (eight digits).
+Because we’re trying to communicate as clearly as possible and because most readers will probably not be accountants, it’s probably best to use, if possible, a designation that parallels that of the academic year: the 200708 fiscal year.

 Freshman is an adjective and a noun.
 Freshmen is never an adjective.
 The freshman class donated money.
 Her son is a freshman at IUP.
 The new freshmen were shy at first.

 Use Heading 2, Heading 3, etc. to mark the structure of a document.
 E.g., if the document has two main sections, use Heading 2 for the title of each.